Ph0en1x-0/ft-printf-tester/README.md

 # phoenix-printf-tester

-The phoenix-printf-tester is a test suite designed to validate the functionality of the custom ft_printf library by testing various format specifiers, including %s, %c, %x, %X, %u, %d, %i
+The phoenix-printf-tester is a test suite designed to validate the functionality of the custom ft_printf library by testing various format specifiers, including %s, %c, %x, %X, %u, %d, %i and for the retun value

 ## Table of Contents